ron-rs/ron/README.md

 - internally tagged newtype variants, which are `#[serde(flatten)]`ed together with other fields, must not contain:
   - a unit or unit struct or an untagged unit variant

+While RON offers a best-effort implementation for `#[serde(flatten)]`, it may be unsupported in further cases and combinations not listed above.
+These limitations stem primarily from serde rather than RON.
+Enumerating all such cases based on serde's behavior is nontrivial, so the lists above are not exhaustive.

 Please file a [new issue](https://github.com/ron-rs/ron/issues/new) if you come across a use case which is not listed among the above restrictions but still breaks.

 While RON guarantees roundtrips like Rust -> RON -> Rust for Rust types using non-`deserialize_any`-based implementations, RON does not yet make any guarantees about roundtrips through `ron::Value`.
 For instance, even when RON -> Rust works, RON -> `ron::Value` -> Rust, or RON -> `ron::Value` -> RON -> Rust may not work.
 We plan on improving `ron::Value` in an upcoming version of RON, though this work is partially blocked on [serde#1183](https://github.com/serde-rs/serde/issues/1183).